incud/pubmonaqa/README.md

 python -m pip install -r requirements.txt
 ```

-Reproducing the timing benchmarks requires additional software and hardware, such as the relevant C++/CUDA compilers and access to the CPU/GPU/FPGA systems used for the measurements.
+Reproducing the timing benchmarks requires additional software and hardware, including the relevant C++ and CUDA compilers and access to the CPU, GPU, and FPGA systems used for the measurements.
 See the corresponding notebook and benchmark folders for further instructions.

 ## Reproduce

-The main reproducibility entry point is the notebook:
+The main entry point for reproducing the results is:

 ```bash
 python3.14 -m jupyter lab notebooks